bestia-dev/reader_for_microxml/README.md

 ## Possible enhancements

+### Tests

+I must add some integration tests to the source code.
+In the case I will modify the code later.

 ### Speed

-The speed could probably be improved if I use Vec<u8> instead of CharIndices.
+The speed could probably be improved if I use Vec\<u8\> instead of CharIndices.
 That could work because all the xml delimiters are ASCII characters.
 The specifics of the UTF-8 encoding is that ASCII characters can in no way be misinterpreted inside a string.
 They always have the first bit set to 0.
-All other unicode characters are multi-byte and all this bytes MUST start with 1.
+All other unicode characters are multi-byte and all this bytes MUST start with bit 1.
 So there is no way of having them confused.
 <https://betterexplained.com/articles/unicode/>
 <https://naveenr.net/unicode-character-set-and-utf-8-utf-16-utf-32-encoding/>

 ### Iterator

 Adding an iterator that return a Result<> could be beneficial.
-Bur I don't know yet how to do that.
+But I don't know yet how to do that.

 ## Examples